gve-sw/gve_devnet_meraki_button_wifi_qr_code/README.md

 1. Download ngrok on the [official website](https://ngrok.com/download).
 2. Extract the folder files
 3. Run the ngrok.exe by double-clicking on the file
-4. Type the command ngrok http 8080 and press enter
+4. Type the command `ngrok http 5000` and press enter
 5. Note the https redirect URL for a later step
 ![](IMAGES/ngrok.png)